Mau Mau rebellion: British reaction to the uprising

 The harshness of the British response was inflated by two factors.
 First, the settler government in Kenya was, even before the insurgency, probably the most openly racist one in the British empire, with the settlers' violent prejudice attended by an uncompromising determination to retain their grip on power and half-submerged fears that, as a tiny minority, they could be overwhelmed by the indigenous population.
 Its representatives were so keen on aggressive action that George Erskine referred to them as "the White Mau Mau".
 Second, the brutality of Mau Mau attacks on civilians made it easy for the movement's opponents—including native Kenyan and loyalist security forces—to adopt a totally dehumanised view of Mau Mau adherents.

 Resistance to both the Mau Mau and the British response was illustrated by Ciokaraine M'Barungu who famously asked that the British colonial forces not destroy the food used by her villagers, since its destruction could potentially starve the entire region.
-Instead, she urged the colonial forces guard the yams and bananas and stop the Mau Mau from killing any more residents.
+Instead, she urged the colonial forces to guard the yams and bananas and stop the Mau Mau from killing any more residents.

 A variety of coercive techniques were initiated by the colonial authorities to punish and break Mau Mau's support: Baring ordered punitive communal-labour, collective fines and other collective punishments, and further confiscation of land and property.
 By early 1954, tens of thousands of head of livestock had been taken, and were allegedly never returned.
 Detailed accounts of the policy of seizing livestock from Kenyans suspected of supporting Mau Mau rebels were finally released in April 2012.